 Diplomats, prime ministers, celebrities, and artists arrive regularly at the hotel and enjoy the luxury, elegance, and comfort the hotel offers to all its guests.

 The David Citadel hotel was recently renovated under the skillful hands of world-renowned architect Piero Lissoni.
-The renewal of the well-established hotel included the redesign of the public spaces, suites and guest rooms, as well as the lobby, the pool, the spa, the gym, the banqueting spaces, the dining room, and the executive lounge.
+The renewal of the well-established hotel included the redesign of the public spaces, suites, guest rooms, as well as the lobby, the pool, the spa, the gym, the banqueting spaces, the dining room, and the executive lounge.

 This executive lounge is the best executive lounge in Jerusalem and is particularly renowned for its excellent staff.
 They will regularly refresh your drinks and offer food, as well as assisting in printing documents, making copies, and so forth.
 This is definitely one of the best executive club lounges in Israel.